Copenhagen

 Traveled, loved, and chosen for you through our family lens.

-• In Copenhagen, there is no shortage of great design-forward hotels to choose from.
-These are just a few of our favorites.
+• In Copenhagen, you will have plenty of amazing design-forward hotels to choose from but these are just a few of our favorites.

 • Hotel Kong Arthur (Indre By/Nørrebro) - just a short walk or ride to parks, lakes, and the city centre, the hotel combines historic charm with modern comforts, offers family-friendly rooms, and features amenities like a spa and daily happy hour.